peiyao2017/CATL/README.md

 # Overview

 This R Markdown document reproduces the simulation setup and implementation of constraint-aware transfer learning (CATL) for compositional data in both binomial and Gaussian settings.
-Users can run the code chunk by chunk or knit the full document after placing all required source files and `.RData` files in the working directory.
+The `.RData` files in this repository contain target microbial effects used in simulation.
+Users can run the code chunk by chunk or knit the full document after installing packages and putting `.RData` files in the working directory.

 # Required files